 We extend a very big "thank you" to the organisers.
 This was a great opportunity to find out what goes on

-in Templecombe, much of which will be added to these pages.
+in Templecombe, much of which has been added to these pages.

 Community Speed Watch